We make money from advertisers and affiliate partners. As an Amazon Associate I earn from qualifying purchases.

 As long as people are having fun, that's all that matters for most players!

-With the popularity of table tennis growing, two rival associations emerged.
 The Ping Pong Association and the Table Tennis Association attempted to control the popular sport from 1901.
-The branded ping pong products were popular in the market but players could only use them if they agreed to recognize the brand.
-With time, the popularity of the sport reduced up to the 1920s.
+Branded ping pong products were popular in the market, but players could only use them if they agreed to recognize the brand.
+With time, the popularity of the sport reduced until the 1920s.

-Birth of International Table Tennis Federation (ITTF)
+Birth of the International Table Tennis Federation (ITTF)

 In 1926, a provisional International Table Tennis Federation (ITTF) came to be with Ivor Montagu as the first chairperson.
 ITTF formulated and passed the rules to govern the sport.
 Today, this is a worldwide organization that governs table tennis.
 ITTF currently includes 220 member associations.